What is the Internship Pathways program?

 Students learn job specific skills, build their resume, and explore a career path.

 In addition, after logging 30 hours at the internship site and completing career-based assignments a student earns .5 elective high school credit.
 Students also have the option of earning 1 Clackamas Community College credit.
 To earn HS/college credit students need to complete career-based assignments outside of their internship time.
-Examples of assignments include journal entries, interviewing a professional, researching a career field, updating your resume, and creating a internship portfolio item.
+Examples of assignments include journal entries, interviewing a professional, researching a career field, updating your resume, and creating a internship portfolio item showcasing your skills.

-Internship focus areas may be available in: Agricultural Sciences, Computer Science, Engineering Technology, Environmental Science, Graphic Design, Journalism, Outdoor Education, Photography, and Web Design.
+Internship focus areas may be available in: Agricultural Sciences, Computer Science, Engineering Technology, Environmental Science, Graphic Design, Health Sciences, Journalism, Outdoor Education, Photography, and Web Design.

 CLICK HERE TO APPLY

-Please note: that internships during the school year are limited and might not be available in your career interest area.
+Please note: Internships during the school year are limited and might not be available in your career interest area.
+In the application, please indicate if you are interested in a 1-3 hour Job Shadow if an internship is not available.

 Community Partners Needed!

-If you do not have time to host an internship, partners are also needed to present at career days (3-4 hour time committment), host job shadows (2 hour time committment), and lead tours at your workplace (1 hour time committment).
+If you do not have time to host an internship, partners are also needed to present at career lunchtime visits (1 hr commitment), at career days (3-4 hour time commitment), host job shadows (2-3 hour time commitment), and lead tours at your workplace (1 hour time commitment).
 Please email the Internship Coordinator, Nappil@wlwv.k12.or.us if you are interested in learning more.

 Summer 2019 Hosting Partners